All Episodes

 Instead, we can fund to kick them back to their country of origin.

-And then uh I think something we can thank President Trump for doing is working with other countries to take back illegal aliens to their home countries and imprison them there, like El Salvador.
+And then I think something we can thank President Trump for doing is working with other countries to take back illegal aliens to their home countries and imprison them there, like El Salvador.

 Okay.

-But okay, so isn't Elon Musk an illegal alien then?
+But, okay, so isn't Elon Musk an illegal alien then?

 Nope.

-He has his papers and everything?
+No, he has his papers and everything?

 Yes.